Welcome to today's edition of the Rush 24-7 podcast.

 It can be something totally unrelated to the news of the day.

-If it's on your mind a question, comment, something bugging you, whatever, give it a shot.
+If it's on your mind, a question, comment, something bugging you, whatever, give it a shot.

-Whether or not you have what it takes to appear on the EIB network.
+Mr. Snerdley will determine whether or not you are arable, whether or not you have what it takes to appear on the EIB network.

 The only difference is Monday through Thursday, you have to talk about something I care about, otherwise you don't have a prayer.